Bare Naked Ladies.

 “One student special please,” I said in my deepest most adult like voice.

 I slid my money under the ticket wicket window.
 The lady in the booth didn’t even acknowledge or look up to see if I was even old enough as she handed me a ticket while continuing to read her magazine.
-I went through a black steel door with a sign reading 'Air Conditioned Inside Please Keep Door Closed'.
+I opened and went inside a black steel door with a sign reading 'Air Conditioned Inside Please Keep Door Closed'.

 Mission accomplished.

-It was very dark inside with the exception of many flashing colored lights on the stage.
-I could see Steve waving so as to let me know where he was sitting.
-I went over and sat beside him.
+It was very dark inside with the exception of the many flashing colored lights on the stage.
+I could see Steve waving so as to let me know where he was sitting as I walked over and sat beside him.
 I took a deep breath, I was very sweaty and the air conditioning was very much welcomed.
-Not just from the hot sun outside, but more so from the sweat I had dripping off my forehead due to my nervousness and running up the staircase.
+Not just from the hot sun outside, but more so from the sweat I had dripping off my forehead due to my nervousness after running up the staircase.

 My first impressions are as vivid today as they were on that afternoon.